Significant dates in the history of Children's Mercy

 2009: Center for Pediatric Bioethics opens.

 2011: Children’s Mercy ranks in all 10 U.S. News and World Report specialties as one of the “Best Children’s Hospitals” in the United States.
 Elizabeth J. Ferrell Fetal Health Center delivers first child; Children’s Mercy Broadway outpatient clinics open.
-Center for Pediatric Genomic Medicine opens to develop DNA tests to unravel the mystery of genetic diseases.
+Genomic Medicine Center opens to develop DNA tests to unravel the mystery of genetic diseases.

 2012: Children’s Mercy East opens; Wichita clinics open; Elizabeth Ann Hall Patient Tower opens on Hospital Hill (which was renamed in 2013 the Adele Hall Campus.)